EcoNet-NZ/inaturalist-to-cams/README.md

 ### Taxon mapping

 The [taxon_mapping](config/taxon_mapping.json) file contains a mapping from the iNaturalist taxon to the CAMS taxon.
 Note that all `taxon_ids` listed in the `sync_configuration` file must have a taxon mapping entry.

+For project-based synchronizations, unmapped taxa will be assigned to the "OTHER" species in CAMS, with the common name or scientific name stored in the OtherWeedDetails field.

 An example definition is: